A Survey on Speech Deepfake Detection: Fully Deepfake detection

 The margin term in LMCL helps make the model more robust to noisy samples.

-\textbf{One Class (OC)-Softmax} The theoretical decision boundary of genuine speech and spoofed speech remains the same angle to the weight vectors across Softmax, AM-Softmax, and LMCL.
-Zhang et al. \cite{Zhang2021oneclass} point out that employing a uniform compact margin for both genuine and spoofed speech can lead to overfitting to known attacks.
-Therefore, OC-Softmax is proposed, which uses two different margins, $m_0$ and $m_1$, to compact the genuine speech as well as simultaneously isolate the spoofing speech.
+(3) \textit{One Class (OC)-Softmax} The theoretical decision boundary of genuine speech and Deepfake speech remains the same angle to the weight vectors across Softmax, AM-Softmax, and LMCL.
+Zhang et al. \cite{Zhang2021oneclass} point out that employing a uniform compact margin for both genuine and speech Deepfake can lead to overfitting to known attacks.
+Therefore, OC-Softmax is proposed, which uses two different margins, $m_0$ and $m_1$, to compact the genuine speech as well as simultaneously isolate the Deepfake speech.
 OC-Softmax is denoted as:

-Several comparative studies have been conducted to demonstrate the generalizability of OC-Softmax, particularly towards unknown attacks \cite{guo2023generalized, donas2022vicomtech}.
-Moreover, recent efforts have concentrated on enhancing OC-Softmax even further.
-Ding et al. \cite{ding2023samo} propose speaker attractor multicenter one-class learning (SAMO), which aims to construct multiple clusters for bonafide utterances based on individual speakers, rather than clustering all bonafide speeches into one group.
-The SAMO is defined as: